MJ Melendez Player Props: Royals vs. Yankees

 MJ Melendez At The Plate

-- In 20 games this year (21.7%), Melendez has picked up an RBI, and in 10 of those games (10.9%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Melendez has had an RBI in 20 games this season (21.5%), including 10 multi-RBI outings (10.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.